 I hate these pages.
 With a passion.
 And I’m not the only one who feels this way about these pages and forms.
 Think about all those people that might have signed up for your report, your ebook, or checklist, that never got it because it was just a hassle to click into another email to verify and then wait some more to get what you promised to deliver.

 The sad part is… MailChimp and other platforms like it will never let you know how many you missed out on.
 I can’t say for sure if other email marketing platforms are the same way, but I have a feeling they are.

 - You’re making them do more work to get what you already offered

-- They may be busy and completely forget to click on the link in the email – you become forgotten
+- They may be busy and completely forget to click on the link in the email – so now you’ve become forgotten!

-- They don’t like the look and feel of the verification page and decide what you offer probably isn’t all that great
+- They don’t like the look and feel of the verification page and decide what you offer probably isn’t all that worth it

 I was going to try to find you a version where it’s even worse – where you enter in your email address, but then are taken to a form page where you have to enter it AGAIN.
 That’s worse than what I describe above.
 But still.
 You get the picture.